thisKonrad/thisKonrad/README.md

 thisKonrad is Konrad from Berlin

-i learn coding and i like 👀 nice things.
+i exercise coding and like to build things.⚙